joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6240873/2025/03/30/viktor-gyokeres-arsenal-transfer-sporting/

 **‘Mission South Africa’: How Trump Is Offering White Afrikaners Refugee Status**\
-`The United States has banned most refugees, including 20,000 people who were already approved for entry before President Trump took office.
+`The United States has banned most refugees, including 20,000 people who were already ready to travel to the United States before President Trump took office.
 But Mr. Trump is making one exception.`\
 https://nytimes.com/2025/03/30/us/politics/trump-south-africa-white-afrikaners-refugee.html

 **My Saves In My Words: Sels on bottle instructions and run-up clues that led to Forest shootout win**\